Directors & Instructors

 Level I Instructor

 A Yucaipa resident, Stephanie Hagar has been training and dancing classical ballet for over ten years.
-She has performed in numerous productions with San Gorgonio Ballet School and San Gorgonio Ballet Company.
+She has been with San Gorgonio Ballet since 2013 having performed in numerous productions with the School and the Company.
 Ms. Hager has received high acclaim for her performances as The Little Mermaid in the San Gorgonio Ballet Company’s Premier Performance of The Match Girl and as Lucy in San Gorgonio Ballet Company’s Premier Performance of Dracula.
-An Apprentice member of San Gorgonio Ballet Company we are pleased to have Stephanie Hager on staff teaching Beginning Ballet.
+A Corps de Ballet member of San Gorgonio Ballet Company we are pleased to have Stephanie Hager on staff teaching Beginning Ballet.

 Guest/Master Class Instructor – Modern, Latin Rhythm Cardio